 - How do younger golfers shop for equipment and apparel?

 - How, where and why are they booking their tee times?

 - What drives loyalty among younger golfers?

-- What online golf personalities are shaping the new look and feel of the game?
+- What online golf influencers are shaping the new look and feel of the game?

 These golf industry trends suggest that opportunities abound in 2023